 I’m hoping to give us a little space to breath.
 To say what needs to be said, to hear what needs to be heard and to do so in a context of true support and collaboration between theatre artists, audiences and communities.

 As SoloSIRENs, we have worked together to help each of us bring more of who we are to the world.
 We hope the same can be true for our audiences.
 We want you to be part of the process.
-The festival is a journey, and whether you are with us for one show or all, your presence and input are crucial.
-We will be mapping the dialogues amongst all who are present at SoloSIRENs events, and we will share that learning at a seminar in 2020.
+Our work is an ongoing journey.
+Whether you are with us for a show, a symposium or a workshop, your presence and input are crucial.
+We are constantly researching what we do and how we do it.
+And we are finding ways to share the learnings as we develop our path together.

-Things don’t change without a critical mass and sometimes we can only see ourselves in the mirror of the other.
+Things don’t change without a critical mass and sometimes we can only see ourselves in the mirrors of others.
 I know that it is only by looking into the faces of bravery that I have found the courage to be brave.
 The name SoloSIRENs comes from Jacquelyn Claire, a journalist in New York who gave it to a series of interviews profiling courageous women in theatre.
 Her inspiration inspired me.
-And we hope the work of SoloSIRENs Festival will inspire you, and will generate further expressions of courage, creativity and change.
-See you at the Civic!
+And we hope the work of SoloSIRENs will inspire you, and will generate further expressions of courage, creativity and change.